-The 2016 annual meeting of the Texas Bird Records Committee (hereafter committee or TBRC) was held at 11:00 AM on 6 August 2016 at the Biodiversity Research and Teaching Collections in College Station, Texas.
+The 2017 annual meeting of the Texas Bird Records Committee (hereafter committee or TBRC) was held at 10:30 AM on 15 July 2017 at the Biodiversity Researching and Teaching Collections (BRTC) in College Station, Texas.
 Keith Arnold served as host.
-Six members were present in person; four members attended via conference call.
+Seven members were present in person; two members attended via conference call; one member (Lockwood) was absent.
 In attendance were:

 ● Eric Carpenter, Secretary